MLOps Blog

 • Data management

-You have a fully-versioned data hosting and processing infrastructure for setting up and managing your models.
+You have a fully-versioned data hosting and processing infrastructure for setting up and managing your machine learning models.

 • Script repositories